a8cteam51/special-projects-blocks-monorepo/jp-related-posts-query-loop/readme.txt

 1. Edit any post and add the **Related Posts Query** block variation.
  1.1.
 The block can be added by either typing `/related` in a paragraph and picking the **Related Posts Query** block 1.2.
 Or by clicking the **Block Inserter** button (Plus button in the top toolbar) in the editor and selecting **Related Posts Query** from the list of blocks in the Theme section.
-2. Customize the query block lika any regular query block.
+2. Customize the query block like any regular query block.

 **Notes:**